Acting Jobs in Germany

 Most importantly, as an American singer, dancer, or actor in Germany your biggest advantage is going to be the fact that you have a lot less competition and a lot more opportunity not only to perform, but also to segue

 your experiences into other theater-related positions.
 Kelly, for example, having just finished a year-long run of 42nd Street at the Apollo Theater in Stuttgart, was recently offered the job of resident director for the theater's upcoming

 production of Elisabeth.
 Her responsibilities will include teaching the understudies their parts and watching nightly performances to ensure that the show stays up to standard.

-Although it may take a few months to get used to the German mentality, which may seem a bit rigid and cold at first compared to the sometimes superficial friendliness associated with Americans, it is a small price
+Although it may take a few months to get used to the German mentality, which may seem a bit rigid and cold at first compared to the friendliness associated with many Americans, it is a small price

 to pay for a performer itching to fulfill a dream.
 And it sure as hell beats waiting tables.